 Funded by family, friends and Kickstarter backers, Bo gives credit to this extraordinarily supportive group of people for his ability to find solace and healing after the loss of his mother left him devastated on July 4th, 2013.

-Set to release on Mother’s Day, Bo will donate 100% of his profits from physical disc sales to women who are currently battling Ovarian Cancer.
+Upon the release of “Wendy” Bo teamed up with Minnesota Ovarian Cancer Alliance (MOCA) and donated 100% of his profits from physical album sales to women currently battling Ovarian Cancer.

 For the price of a cup of coffee, you can help me afford equipment such as guitar strings